MeelisM/astro-portfolio/README.md

 Ensure you have the following installed:

-- Node.js (for Astro development)
+- Node.js (for Astro development).
-- Terraform (for infrastructure)
+- Terraform (for infrastructure).
-- AWS CLI (configured with appropriate IAM permissions)
+- AWS CLI (configured with appropriate IAM permissions).
-- Cloudflare API token (for DNS management)
+- Cloudflare API token (for DNS management).

 ### 2️⃣ Local Development